Petit-Rocher, New Brunswick

+Petit-Rocher (/fr/; meaning “little rock”) is a former village in Gloucester County, New Brunswick, Canada.
+On January 1, 2023, it was dissolved as an incorporated village and became part of the new town of Belle-Baie following province-wide local government reforms.
+The name Petit-Rocher is still retained for Address purposes.

-Petit-Rocher (/fr/) is a former village which was dissolved in 2023 when it was amalagated into the new town of Belle-Baie in Gloucester County, New Brunswick.
-Its name remains For address purposes only.
-Sits on the western shore of both Chaleur Bay and Nepisiguit Bay 20 km northwest of Bathurst.
-The former local service districts of Petit-Rocher-Nord (Devereaux) and Petit-Rocher-Sud had bordered the village on the north and south, respectively.
+The community is located on the western shore of Nepisiquit Bay, approximately 20 kilometres north of Bathurst.
+Prior to amalgamation, it was bordered by the former local service districts of Petit-Rocher-Nord (Devereaux) to the north and Petit-Rocher-Sud to the south.